 - Metrics in HR are informational.
 Focused on the past.
 Operational measures are used to track and measure past performance.
 They assess the efficiency and impact of HR processes and practices.

-- HR analytics are strategic.
+- HR analytics is strategic.
 Focused on the future.
 Involves analysing data to generate predictions and insights.
 These measures focus on strategy and decisions which impact the workforce.

 Definition: Metrics in HR